Donna Shalala: Early life and education

 Shalala was born in Cleveland, Ohio, of Maronite Catholic Lebanese descent.
 Her father sold real estate; and her mother, one of the first Lebanese-Americans to graduate from Ohio State University, was a teacher who worked two jobs and attended law school at night.
 She has a twin sister, Diane Fritel.

 Shalala attended West Technical High School where she was the editor of the school newspaper.
 She received a bachelor's degree in 1962 from Western College for Women.
 From 1962 to 1964, she was among the first volunteers to serve in the Peace Corps.
-Her placement took her to Iran where she worked with other volunteers to construct an agricultural college.
+Her placement took her to a rural farming village in southern Iran where she worked with other volunteers to construct an agricultural college.
 In 1970, she earned a Ph.D. from the Maxwell School of Citizenship and Public Affairs at Syracuse University in Syracuse, New York.

-Academic career (1970–1992)
+Career

+Teaching and Carter administration (1970–1988)

-Shalala began her teaching career as a political science professor at Baruch College (part of the City University of New York), where she also was a member of the American Federation of Teachers union.
+Shalala began her teaching career as a political science professor at Baruch College, part of the City University of New York, where she also was a member of the American Federation of Teachers union.

 In 1972, Shalala became a professor of politics and education at Teachers College, Columbia University, a post she held until 1979.
 Shalala became the only woman on the Municipal Assistance Corporation, a group tasked with saving the city during the 1975 New York City fiscal crisis.
-Concurrently, from 1977 to 1980, she served as the assistant secretary for policy development and research at the U.S. Department of Housing and Urban Development during the Carter Administration.
+Concurrently, from 1977 to 1980, she served as the assistant secretary for policy development and research at the U.S. Department of Housing and Urban Development during the Carter administration.

 Shalala's first experience with academic administration came on October 8, 1980, when she became the tenth president of Hunter College, serving in this capacity until 1988.

+University of Wisconsin–Madison chancellorship (1988–1993)

-Shalala next served as chancellor of the University of Wisconsin–Madison (1988–1993).
+Shalala served as chancellor of the University of Wisconsin–Madison from 1988 to 1993.
 At the time of her chancellorship, the university included 42,000 students, employed 16,500 people, and had an annual budget of $1 billion.
-She was the first woman to lead a Big Ten Conference school, and only the second woman in the country to head a major research university.
+She was the first woman to lead a Big Ten Conference school and only the second woman in the country to head a major research university.

 Under Shalala's chancellorship and with her support, the university adopted a broad speech code subjecting students to disciplinary action for communications that were perceived as hate speech.
 That speech code was later found unconstitutional by a federal judge.
 Also while chancellor, Shalala supported passage of a revised faculty speech code broadly restricting "harmful" speech in both "noninstructional" and "instructional" settings.
 The faculty speech code was abolished ten years later, after a number of professors were investigated for alleged or suspected violations.
-As Madison chancellor, Shalala, with then athletic director Pat Richter, interviewed and hired football coach Barry Alvarez who went on to become Wisconsin's all-time leader in football wins, with four appearances by Wisconsin in the Rose Bowl (including once as an interim coach).